hadley/adv-r/Rcpp.md

 }
 ```

-In C++, loops have very little overhead, so it's fine to use them.
-However, we'll see some alternatives to for loops that more clearly express your intent; they're not faster, but they make your code easier to understand.
+In C++, loops have very little overhead, so it's fine to use them (later, we'll see alternatives to `for` loops that more clearly express your intent; they're not faster, but they can make your code easier to understand).

 ```
 cppFunction('
-  double sum2(NumericVector x) {
+  double sumC(NumericVector x) {
     int n = x.size();
     double total = 0;
     for(int i = 0; i < n; ++i) {